 Rayden Solicitors is authorised and regulated by the Solicitors Regulation Authority, The Cube, 199 Wharfside Street, Birmingham, B1 1RN (the SRA).

-This means that we are governed by a Code of Conduct and other professional rules, which you can access on the SRA’s website (www.sra.org.uk) or by calling 0370 606 2555.
+This means that we are governed by the SRA Standards and Regulations and other professional rules, which you can access on the SRA’s website (www.sra.org.uk) or by calling 0370 606 2555.

 Professional indemnity insurance

 We have professional indemnity insurance giving cover for claims against the firm.
 Details of this insurance, including contact details of our insurer and the territorial coverage of the policy, can be inspected at our office or made available on request.

 To comply with our regulatory obligations and the terms of our professional indemnity insurance, we may disclose relevant documents and information to insurers, brokers and insurance advisers on a confidential basis.
 This could include details of any circumstances arising from our work for you that might give rise to a claim against us.
 You agree to such disclosure by us even if the documents and information in question are confidential and/or subject to legal professional privilege.

 We will be entitled to keep your file, any papers and documents to the extent that the law allows while there is still money owed to us for fees and expenses.
 Thereafter, we will keep these for up to 7 years (except for prenuptial or postnuptial agreements, which are held indefinitely), other than those papers you ask to be returned to you.
 Original documents will be returned to you prior to us storing your file.
 We will not charge for this storage.
 We will notify you of our storage rates at the appropriate time, if applicable.